hubmapconsortium/ccf-releases/v1.4/markdown/ref-organs/3d-vh-m-lung.md

 # 3D Reference Organ for Lung, Male v1.3

 ### Description
-[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Female, provided by the National Library of Medicine.
+[This reference organ](https://hubmapconsortium.github.io/ccf/pages/ccf-3d-reference-library.html) was created using data from the Visible Human Male, provided by the National Library of Medicine.
 In version 1.3 the larynx, trachea, main bronchi were removed; however, lung lobes and intrapulmonary bronchi remain part of the lung model.

 | Label | Value |
 | :------------- |:-------------|